Roger-Yao8126/Car_rental_web_nodejs/README.md

 ## Project Description:
-  This project is a full stack car rental web application following the CMPE-202 group project requirement.
-This web application provide all the service that a car rental company can provide, and has no age limitation.
+  This project is a full stack web application for a car rental company providing car services from search to reservation.

 ## Project Architecture and Technical Stacks: